thu-ml/tianshou/docs/tutorials/concepts.rst

 The ``process_fn`` function computes some variables that depends on time-series.
 For example, compute the N-step or GAE returns.

 Take 2-step return DQN as an example.
-The 2-step return DQN compute each frame's return as:
+The 2-step return DQN compute each transition's return as:

 .. math::